 I know that Jio has recently released their Happy New Year Offer where they are going to reduce everyone’s daily FUP limit to 1GB.
 But honestly I’m not much hopeful that it is going to resolve this issue.
 Only the time will tell.

-Call Waiting Issue
+Call Waiting Issue (Fixed Now)

 This is such a basic issue that I have no idea how Jio team has completely ignored it.
 Now-a-days almost all of us enable the call waiting option in our phone so that when we are talking with someone, if another call is in line we can see it and if we need we can accept it.
 Now this process also works with Jio, but the problem lies in a completely different stage.